opatiny/chemexper-internship-workbook/bioreactor/generalDoc/bioreactor-serial-UI.md

-# Understanding bioreactor v5 serial monitor UI
+# Understanding bioreactors serial monitor UI

 [Home](../../README.md) | [Projects TOC](../projects.md)

 Link to the existing project: [https://github.com/Hackuarium/bioreactor](https://github.com/Hackuarium/bioreactor)

 ## Goal

 Understand bioreactor v5 log system and how serial monitor works.

 ## Context

 We have to understand how the logs of the bioreactor are constructed and how serial monitor works in order to make the serial to mqtt "convertor".

 ## Parameters